decred/dcrdocs/README.md

 Open up <http://127.0.0.1:8000> in your browser, and you will see the documentation home page being displayed.
 The dev-server also supports auto-reloading, and will rebuild your documentation whenever anything in the configuration file or the documentation directory changes.

+#### Formatting

+In general, stick to standard Markdown formatting.
+However, these docs use [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/reference/), so consult their documentation if you need additional formatting tools.

 ## Deploying

 To deploy `dcrdocs`, first build the documentation: